 Although legal, lane splitting is generally only advisable for experienced motorcyclists.
-Inexperienced motorcyclist are more likely to be injured during lane splitting, although the actions of inattentive car drivers can put even the most experienced motorcyclists at risk.
+An inexperienced motorcyclist is more likely to be injured during lane splitting, although the actions of inattentive car drivers can put even the most experienced motorcyclists at risk.

 According to the California Highway Patrol, there are times when it is not okay to lane split.
 Generally, lane splitting should only be done at speeds below 30 mph and when traffic is not moving unpredictably.